Diff'rent Strokes: After Diff'rent Strokes ended

-Following the cancellation of Diff'rent Strokes in 1986, Coleman, Bridges, and Plato faced immense struggles in landing other acting jobs.
+Following the cancellation of Diff'rent Strokes in 1986 after eight seasons due to low ratings, Coleman, Bridges, and Plato faced immense struggles in landing other acting jobs.
 All three experienced various legal problems while Bridges and Plato also struggled with drug addictions, all of which were documented in the press.
 The press and fans of the series blamed the cast's personal problems and faltering careers on what was eventually dubbed the "curse of Diff'rent Strokes" by various tabloids.

 Gary Coleman

-In 1989 three years after the series ended, Coleman sued his parents and his former manager over misappropriation of his trust fund.
-Although he was awarded over $1 million in the decision, he filed for bankruptcy in 1999.
-In 1998, Coleman was charged with assault after he punched a woman harassing him and demanding an autograph while working as a security guard at a shopping mall.
+In 1989 three years after the series was canceled, Coleman sued his adoptive parents and his former manager over misappropriation of his trust fund which held his career earnings of roughly $18 million but only had $220,000 left when he opened the fund at 18 years old.
+Although he was eventually awarded over $1 million in the decision after the long legal dispute, Coleman who had suffered from many illnesses that came with costly medical bills and lacking adequate health insurance filed for bankruptcy in 1999.
+In 1998, Coleman was arrested and charged with assault after he punched a woman harassing him and demanding an autograph while he was shopping for a bullet proof vest in a California shopping mall.
+Coleman later pleaded no contest and received a suspended sentence a $400 fine and was ordered to pay his victim’s medical bill and take anger management classes.
+Coleman’s acting roles after Diff’rent Strokes were mostly cameos in tv shows such as the series finale of the Fresh Prince of Bel Air in which Coleman reprised his role as Arnold Jackson for the final time or appearing in low budget direct to video movies with his final film appearance being in the 2009 movie Midgets vs. Mascots.
 In 2001, Coleman (still working as a security guard) was videotaped trying to stop a vehicle from entering the mall.
 The driver ridiculed him and released the tape to be broadcast on numerous television shows.
 In 2007, Coleman was cited for disorderly conduct in Provo, Utah, for having a "heated discussion" with a woman.
-On May 26, 2010, Coleman, who had battled health problems since childhood caused by congenital kidney disease, was admitted to Utah Valley Regional Medical Center in Provo after falling and hitting his head after suffering a seizure.
+On May 26, 2010, Coleman, who had battled health problems since childhood caused by congenital kidney disease which stunted his growth to only 4 foot 8 inches tall, was admitted to Utah Valley Regional Medical Center in Provo after falling and hitting his head after suffering a seizure.
 Coleman was then placed on life support after suffering an intracranial hemorrhage and died on May 28 from complications of his injury at age 42.